 Increased competition in the generation of electricity is forcing utility buyers to purchase coal more selectively.
 This heightened fiscal responsibility has led to lower stockpiles, increased spot market activity and shorter contract terms, which may create greater price volatility than has been experienced in the past.
 In 1997, energy marketers entered the coal business beginning a transformation process of the industry.

 In the aftermath of the 1970’s oil crunch, most coal was purchased under long-term contracts that allowed the electric utility industry to finance the construction of coal generation units and producers to develop large green-field mining complexes.
 Because of the consistency of the coal that was supplied under these contracts, and the emphasis on reliability versus economic efficiency under an antiquated regulatory regime, plant operators did not fully explore the operational flexibility of their coal transportation, handling, and combustion systems.
 This approach led to an unwillingness to accept a wide variation in coal qualities, and a corresponding emphasis on defined coal sources rather than the price of coal.
-The entrance of marketers such as Enron shows a reversal in this trend and has led to the establishment of a liquid OTC market for coal transactions based on btu and sulfur content only.
+The entrance of marketers such as Enron shows a reversal in this trend and has led to the establishment of a liquid OTC market for coal transactions based on Btu and sulfur content only.

-[Additional information required along the lines of the above on the why the transformation from L-T contracting to S-T and movement in Economic fundamentals that helped this occur.]
+As deregulation continues, the generators’ ultimate risk management tool, the fuel adjustment clause, is rapidly disappearing.
+Generators are consequently being forced to change their buying practices.
+More purchases will be made in the spot market as the generators attempt to buy competitively rather than locking themselves into a fuel supply contract that may prove to be over-market in the long term.
+New risk management tools will be required to handle the exposure inherent in the generators’ natural short fuel position.
+Generators will also need to evaluate other alternatives for their operations.
+In some cases, they may find burning low quality coals during off-peak hours and shoulder seasons justifies the reduced boiler performance and cost of segregating coals and blending at the plant.
+Such alternative buying practices, as well as the use of risk management tools, will become standard practices in the future, allowing the generators to remain competitive in a deregulated marketplace.

+The effects of the generators’ change in buying practices will increasingly work back to the coal producers.
+Generators will demand increased volume flexibility from the producers, diminishing the operational efficiency of the producers’ mines.
+Correctly valuing such flexibility may be the producers’ greatest pricing challenge over the next few years.
+Under long term contracts producers have known, in advance, the destination and shipping period for the coal they produced and planned their production accordingly.
+Producers will not enjoy this luxury in the future when most purchases will be made in the increasingly liquid spot and short-term market.
+In order to succeed in a liquid market, producers are likely to find that they will need to focus on their core competency – mining coal.
+Producers will need to incorporate risk management tools such as physical puts, calls, and collars in order to hedge their price and volume risk, and maintain acceptable rates of return.

-Coal differs from other commodities because quality varies.
-However, the market considers heat content and sulfur content as the primary properties that determine the value and marketability of coal.
+In coal market heat content and sulfur content are regarded as the primary properties that determine the value and marketability of coal.